MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -EnableThirdPartyUpdates

-Starting in version 1910, use this parameter to enable or disable the following option on the **Third Party Updates** tab of the software update point component properties: **Enable third-party software updates**.
+Set this parameter to `$true` to **Enable third-party software updates**.
+You can also use the **EnableManualCertManagement** parameter.

+For more information, see [Enable third-party updates](/mem/configmgr/sum/deploy-use/third-party-software-updates).

 ```yaml
 Type: Boolean